 English-medium schools following the curriculums of Britain, the US and the International Baccalaureate Office predominate, but the vibrant sector also includes schools that offer French, German and Italian curriculums and teach in the respective languages.

-There are nine IB World Schools, which all teach in English.
-The International Baccalaureate Diploma is offered by eight schools, while three IB programmes are taught at one: Saint Dominic’s International School.
+There are 10 IB World Schools, which all teach in English.
+The International Baccalaureate Diploma is offered by nine schools, while three IB programmes are taught at one: Saint Dominic’s International School.
 High school boarding education leading to the IB Diploma is provided by Oeiras International School, which opened in 2010.

 Many private schools teach British, American or IB programmes alongside the Portuguese curriculum.
 Queen Elizabeth’s School, which was founded in 1935, teaches in English and Portuguese using the Content Language Integrated Learning method and offers the Cambridge International Primary Programme alongside Portugal’s primary school curriculum.